kolide/fleet/docs/cli/file-format.md

   host_settings:
     # "additional" information to collect from hosts along with the host
     # details.
 This information will be updated at the same time as other host
     # details and is returned by the API when host objects are returned.
+Users
+    # must take care to keep the data returned by these queries small in
+    # order to mitigate potential performance impacts on the Fleet server.
     additional_queries:
       time: select * from time
       macs: select mac from interface_details